Mayhem in Times Square: Car leaves path of destruction

-NEW YORK (Reuters) - Seconds before impact, two women pushed their baby strollers right where the car would begin its path of destruction through Times Square.
+NEW YORK, May 18 (Reuters) - Seconds before impact, two women pushed their baby strollers right where the car would begin its path of destruction through Times Square.

 Then came the horrifying moment: The burgundy Honda accord drove onto the sidewalk, scooping up five pedestrians over the hood and tossing them aside like bowling pins.